 Introducing enhanced cleaning of all facilities regularly during the day and at the end of the day.

-5.5 Handling equipment, materials, waste, and onsite vehicles Objective: To reduce transmission through contact with objects that come into the workplace and vehicles at the worksite.
+5.5 Handling goods, merchandise and other materials, and on-site vehicles Objective: To reduce transmission through contact with objects that come into the workplace and vehicles at the worksite.